 PPG thus encourages all pet owners and pet professionals to embrace modern, scientifically based training techniques and tools, especially the latest generation of no-pull harnesses which are free of the risks posed by traditional collars and offer far more benefits.
 So swap your gear and help create a kinder world for you and your pet!

-Trade in the following gear and receive $10 off* your initial consultation or private training session:
+Trade in the following gear and receive a discount* off your initial consultation or private training session:

-*Not to be combined with other offers.
-Limited to one discount per dog, per family.
+*Not to be combined with other discount offers.

 "There is no way I would be touching a wolf, fox or coyote using the methods I learned back in the 60s and early 70s because if I did, I'd either be dead or they wouldn't come near me.
 Dogs and horses are about the only animals that you can punish who will forgive you for it so they seem to take the brunt of it and that's a shame.
 Just because you can do it doesn't make it right." - Ken McCort